katie1205/Avo_Project/README.md

 # Avo_Project
-This project is about weekly avocado sales in Houston, TX.
+This project is about weekly avocado :avocado: sales in Houston, TX.